-Juvenile Court Abuse, Neglect, and Dependency Cases: If Child Protective Services (CPS) files a juvenile court complaint, it is really important to consult an attorney.
-If CPS files an abuse, neglect, or dependency case regarding your children in juvenile court, you are entitled to your own free attorney appointed by the Court.
+Juvenile Court Abuse, Neglect, and Dependency Cases: If Child Protective Services (CPS) files a Juvenile Court complaint, you are entitled to your own free attorney appointed by the court.
 Be sure to ask for an attorney separate from the other parent of your children.

-If there is a pending juvenile court child abuse or neglect proceeding and a CPS case plan in effect, you should comply with the case plan requirements and take advantage of any support services.
+If there is a pending Juvenile Court child abuse or neglect proceeding and a CPS case plan in effect, you should comply with the case plan requirements and take advantage of any support services.
 If you are required to do certain things in your case plan and you fail to do those things, CPS may seek removal of the child and place the child in foster care.
 In the most extreme cases, CPS may even seek termination of all parental rights (including those of the battered parent) where the parents are uncooperative in getting required services and counseling.

-If and when CPS files a complaint in juvenile court alleging child abuse, neglect or dependency, the juvenile court will then have exclusive jurisdiction of all matters relating to the custody of the children who are the subject of the juvenile court proceeding.
-Even if a divorce is pending or is filed after the complaint filed by CPS, juvenile court takes over or "trumps" all matters related to the children.
+If and when CPS files a complaint in Juvenile Court alleging child abuse, neglect or dependency, the Juvenile Court will then have exclusive jurisdiction of all matters relating to the custody of the children who are the subject of the Juvenile Court proceeding.
+Even if a divorce is pending or is filed after the complaint filed by CPS, Juvenile Court takes over or "trumps" all matters related to the children.

-CASAs/GALs - In almost all juvenile court cases of abuse, neglect, or dependency the court appoints a Guardian Ad Litem (GAL) or a Court Appointed Special Advocate (CASA) to investigate, prepare a report and recommendation, and to advocate for the best interests of the child.
+CASAs/GALs - In almost all Juvenile Court cases of abuse, neglect, or dependency the court appoints a Guardian Ad Litem (GAL) and/ or a Court Appointed Special Advocate (CASA) to investigate, prepare a report and recommendation, and to advocate for the best interests of the child.
 If the GAL/CASA's custody recommendation differs from the child's wishes, the court must appoint an attorney to represent the child and another person (usually an attorney) to serve as the child's GAL.
 In these cases, the child will then have two court-appointed legal representatives-a GAL and the child's own attorney.
 The GAL advocates for the child's best interests while the attorney advocates for the outcome desired by the child.
-The court will hear arguments or testimony from the GAL, the child's attorney, the parents' attorneys, the parties themselves, and possibly from relatives or other interested parties before deciding the case.
+The court will hear arguments or testimony from the GAL, the child's attorney, the parents' attorneys, the parties themselves, social workers, resource providers and possibly from relatives or other interested parties before deciding the case.

 Children's Services Actions to Terminate Parental Rights - Parental Rights are most commonly terminated through an action started by child protective services (CPS).
-If a child has been in the temporary custody of an agency for 12 of the last 24 months, and no family or friends have stepped forward to take care of your children, the agency is required to file a motion for permanent custody (although this timeframe varies from county to county).
+If a child has been in the temporary custody of an agency for 12 of the last 22 months, and no family or friends have stepped forward to take care of your children, the agency is required to file a motion for custody (although this timeframe varies from county to county).
 This is why it is so important for you to make plans (and back-up plans) for the care of your child(ren) before you are sentenced if you can, and to make sure that your children don't stay in state custody for any period of time close to 12 months.
 The agency may also file for permanent custody if the child was neglected, abused or dependent.
 Permanent custody (PC) is also called Permanent Court Commitment (PCC).
 The process is not likely to get this far if the agency was able to place your child(ren) with the other parent or a family member - so be sure to give as many possible placement options to CPS when they ask.